moul/doc.cloud.online.net/www/documentation/api/content/account.md

 ### group Users

-This resources of API methods allows you to get information on a specified user
+This resources of API methods allows you to get your Users informations

 #### User [/users/{user_id}]